bcoles/kasld/README.md

-`-v` adds the full verbose readout (banner, system-config block, per-component logs, KASLR analysis, memory-layout maps). `-j` emits machine-readable JSON. `-1` emits a single shell-pipeable line. `-m` formats for issue trackers. `-H` appends a hardening assessment in any mode.
+`-v` adds the full verbose readout (banner, system-config block, per-component logs, KASLR analysis, memory-layout maps). `-j` emits machine-readable JSON — the complete structured view, always including the per-component records and the hardening assessment. `-1` emits a single shell-pipeable line. `-m` formats for issue trackers. `-H` appends the hardening assessment to the text/markdown reports.

 See [docs/usage.md](docs/usage.md) for the full CLI, output-mode details, explain mode, and hardening assessment.